quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 # Introduction

-This document describes the values of the qlog "category", "event" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
-This document is based on draft-23 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].
+This document describes the values of the qlog name ("category" + "event") and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
+This document is based on draft-29 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP] and draft-16 of the QPACK I-D [QUIC-QPACK].

 Feedback and discussion welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).